Universal chaotic dynamics from Krylov space: Introduction

 \subsection{Chaos and Krylov space}

 To put our results into context, we begin with a brief review of quantum chaotic systems and the Krylov approach.

-The time evolution of a quantum chaotic system are characterized by the statistics of the energy spectrum.
-In a quantum chaotic system, the energy levels are correlated and exhibit two salient phenomena: level repulsion and spectral rigidity \cite{dyson1962statistical,Guhr:1997ve,Bohigas:1983er}.
+The time evolution of a quantum chaotic system is characterized by the statistics of the energy spectrum.
+In a quantum chaotic system, the energy levels are correlated and exhibit two salient phenomena: level repulsion and spectral rigidity \cite{Bohigas:1983er,Berry:1985semiclassical,Muller:2004semiclassical}.
 Level repulsion refers to the fact that energy levels tend to avoid clustering.
 Spectral rigidity means that the number of levels within an energy interval of given size has small fluctuations.
 Both of these properties are due to the precise nature of correlations between level spacings in chaotic systems.
-More precisely, the level spacings in a chaotic system obey the Wigner-Dyson distribution \cite{Bohigas:1983er}.
-The Wigner-Dyson distribution of the level spacing is straightforwardly obtained within random matrix theories (RMT) \cite{dyson1972class,Guhr:1997ve}.
-The most studied RMT are the Gaussian ensemble of random matrices or the more general $\beta$-Gaussian ensemble \cite{Dumitriu:2002beta}, on which we will focus in this paper.
+More precisely, it is expected that the level spacing statistics coincides with the random matrix theories (RMT) and are well-approximated by the Wigner-Dyson distribution \cite{dyson1962statisticalI,dyson1962statisticalII,dyson1972class,Guhr:1997ve}.
+The most studied RMT is the $\tilde\beta$-Gaussian ensemble \cite{Dumitriu:2002beta}, which we will focus on in this paper.
 Recently, the Sachdev-Ye-Kitaev (SYK) model \cite{Kitaev:2015a,Maldacena:2016remarks}, a quantum mechanical model with all-to-all interactions (as opposed to nearest-neighbor interactions), was found to exhibit the level statistics of Gaussian RMT \cite{you2017sachdev,Garcia-Garcia:2016mno}.
 Moreover, Jackiw-Teitelboim (JT) gravity, a two-dimensional dilaton gravity that shows similar features of the SYK model, is precisely consistent with a double-scaled random matrix integral \cite{Saad:2019lba}.